jussimi/graph-editor-app/README.md

 # Graph-editor-app
-#### A dockerized fullstack web-development project using Vue, Express and Postgres.
+#### A dockerized fullstack web-development project using Vue, Express and Postgres and Cypress.

 The app allows users to create graphs and save them to a database.
 It also allows users to download the created graphs as an svg-image.